Prospects for toponium formation at the LHC in the single-lepton mode: Single-leptonic signatures of toponium at the LHC

 Motivated by our earlier studies~\cite{Fuks:2021xje, Fuks:2024yjj} relying on the properties of the $t\bar t$ production spin polarisation density matrix~\cite{Hagiwara:2017ban} convoluted with the top and antitop decay density matrices, we focus on events in which the separation in the transverse plane between the lepton originating from the semi-leptonic top decay and the down-type quark initiated jet from the fully hadronic top decay is small.
-As a proxy for such an observable since we have no access to the flavour of the final-state light jets and whether they stem from a top decay, we rely on the $R^2_{\ell j}$ variable defined as
+Such a choice originates directly from the bound-state kinematics.
+In the non-relativistic limit, the top and antitop quarks have indeed small momentum in the $t\bar t$ rest frame, so their decay products tend to be correlated in angle.
+This leads to a higher probability for the lepton from the semi-leptonic top decay and one of the jets from the hadronic top decay to be close in the transverse plane.
+As a proxy for such an observable since we have no access to the flavour of the final-state light jets and whether they stem from a top decay, we rely on the $\min R^2_{\ell j}$ variable defined as

-where $j_1$ and $j_2$ denote the two light jets selected as originating from the decay of the hadronic top candidate.
-The corresponding distribution for the signal (teal) and the conventional $t\bar t$ background (orange) is shown in figure~\ref{fig:R2lj}, both before (solid) and after (dashed) the selection on the reconstructed top-antitop invariant mass .
+where $j_1$ and $j_2$ denote the two light jets selected as originating from the decay of the hadronic top candidate, and $R^2_{\ell,j_1}$ and $R^2_{\ell,j_2}$ represent the square of the distance in the transverse plane between the lepton candidate and each of the two jets.
+The corresponding distribution for the signal (teal) and the conventional $t\bar t$ background (orange) is shown in figure~\ref{fig:R2lj}, both before (solid) and after (dashed) the selection on the reconstructed top-antitop invariant mass.
 The signal features a larger fraction of events at small separations, while the background is comparatively flatter and extends to larger values.
 This motivates the requirement

 After this selection, we obtain $N_\mathrm{toponium} = 3060$ signal events and $N_{t\bar t} = 81600$ background events.
 The corresponding significance $s$ and signal-to-noise ratio correspond then

 These results demonstrate that near-threshold toponium formation leaves a clear and characteristic imprint on single-leptonic $t\bar t$ events at the LHC.
 In particular, the angular correlations between the lepton and the jets from the hadronic top decay emerge as powerful discriminants with genuine sensitivity to bound-state effects.
 Even under the conservative assumptions of perfect reconstruction and no systematic uncertainties, we indeed find a statistical significance of \mbox{$s\!\sim\!11$} after a selection on one of such variables, which suggests that toponium effects could already be probed with the existing LHC Run~2 dataset.
 Furthermore, additional sensitivity may be gained by combining the implemented selection with other observables.